 In an interview with Oprah on Sunday, Prince Harry and Meghan Markle opened up about the misconceptions, attacks, and untold truths that led them to ultimately step away from their royal duties.
-The tell-all was full of bombshells: Harry revealed that his father was not answering his calls, and Markle said that a member of the family had raised questions about the colour of their son Archie’s skin.
+The CBS-aired tell-all was full of bombshells: Harry revealed that his father was not answering his calls, and Markle said that a member of the family had raised questions about the color of their son Archie’s skin.

 But this interview was historic for another reason, too.
 Because, for the first time in over a year, the entire internet seemed to bond over something other than a deadly pandemic or Donald Trump's attempts at overturning democracy.

 The interview was in no way easy viewing — especially when Markle opened up about her struggles with mental health, and discussed the horrific racism she continues to endure from the British press and the Royal Family — but there was something undeniably comforting about watching thousands of people live-tweet Oprah’s shocked facial expressions and joke about The Crown instead of doom-scrolling an attempted coup.